wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 **[A.2.q1.1]** You are told that a parallel program runs in 1 hour on a 3-core machine, and that the parallel efficiency is 90%.
 How long, in minutes, would the program take if executed using a single core?
+Show your work.

 **[A.2.q1.2]**  You are told that a parallel program runs in 10 hours when using the 4 cores of some computer with parallel efficiency 80%.
 Using 8 cores, the program runs in 6 hours.
 What is the parallel efficiency of this 8-core execution?
+Show your work and reasoning.

 ---